 Purpose and Summary

-The Department is proposing to change the forms used in the prior authorization approval process for medical child care.
-The revised form will provide greater detail on the child's medical and behavioral needs.
+This rule making changes the forms used in the prior authorization approval process for medical child care.
+The revised form provides greater detail on the child's medical and behavioral needs.

 Medical child care is specialized child care for children with significant medical needs and developmental delays.
 Medical child care combines traditional child care and nursing care and provides additional services, including on-site therapy such as physical, occupational and speech therapies.
 Medically necessary services are provided under a plan of care that is developed by licensed professionals within their scope of practice and authorized by the member's physician.
 Children who are eligible for Medicaid and who have medically necessary services are eligible for medical care.
 Hours are determined through a prior authorization process and use of the updated form.

-Changes were made to the form to better align with and capture the needs of the children, including those on the autism spectrum.
+Changes made to the form better align with and capture the needs of the children, including those on the autism spectrum.

 After analysis and review of this rule making, no impact on jobs has been found.